albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 This article is about hosting the Mozilla hubs into VPS / self-hosted server.
 I spend 4 days trying to install hubs on VPS.

-You must understand [installing Mozilla hubs on local](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/README.md) before you read this article.
+**You must try** [installing Mozilla hubs on local] first(https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/README.md) before you read this article.

 For the entire hubs (reticulum, dialog, hubs, spoke) make it private repo. just to be sure it is safe.